 Identifying hazards posed by infectious diseases, chemicals, radiation, and noise, in homes and personal service establishments.

 This report summarizes information on woodsmoke emissions and health effects associated with woodsmoke exposures from residential wood-burning (RWB) in Canada and provides a qualitative indication of the potential effectiveness of different intervention strategies based on a review of the available literature and interviews with Canadian health authorities.
-The purpose of this report is to...View Full Article
+The purpose of this report is to better...View Full Article

 Ultraviolet radiation from sunlight is the main risk factor for the development of skin cancer.
 This risk factor can be greatly reduced by following responsible sun protection measures and avoiding artificial ultraviolet radiation.
 This review was conducted to assess the evidence behind interventions aimed at reducing ultraviolet radiation exposure.
-A literature search was conducted using...View Full Article
+A literature search was conducted using several...View Full Article

 In 2011, three high-definition outdoor LED video billboards were erected around a city sports stadium.
 The residents of the surrounding community are exposed to the lighted images of these screens when they are illuminated.
 A representative of a community organization advocating to remove the video screens has asked the Chief Medical Health Officer of the local health department whether the...View Full Article

 The Canadian Urban Environmental Health Research Consortium (CANUE) - Noise Exposure and Cardiovascular Onset

 Environmental noise has been linked to a number of health effects including annoyance, sleep disturbance and cardiovascular diseases (CVD).
 In this seminar, we will present the current evidence on the association between environmental noise and onset of CVD.
 We will also present preliminary assessments of associations between noise and CVD in Quebec.
 These assessments are based on population...View Full Article